Protohedgehog/open-research-glossary/glossary.md

 ## Assessment And Metrics

-* **Altmetrics -**Altmetrics are alternative ways of recording and measuring the use and impact of scholarship.
-Rather than solely counting the number of times a work is cited in scholarly literature, alternative metrics also measure and analyze social media (e.g., Facebook, Twitter, blogs, wikis, etc.), document downloads, links to publishing and unpublished research, and other uses of research literature, in order to provide a more comprehensive measurement of scholarships reach and impact. ([Source)](http://library.pitt.edu/oscp/glossary)
+* **Altmetrics -** Altmetrics are "alternative"" ways of recording and measuring the use and impact of scholarship.
+Rather than solely counting the number of times a work is cited in scholarly literature, alternative metrics also measure and analyze social media (e.g., Facebook, Twitter, blogs, wikis, etc.), document downloads, links to publishing and unpublished research, and other uses of research literature, in order to provide a more comprehensive measurement of scholarships reach and impact; [Source](http://library.pitt.edu/oscp/glossary).

-* **Article-level metrics -** all types of article-level metrics including download and usage statistics, citations, and article-level altmetrics. ([Source](http://library.pitt.edu/oscp/glossary))
+* **Article-level metrics -** All types of article-level metrics including download and usage statistics, citations, and article-level altmetrics; [Source](http://library.pitt.edu/oscp/glossary).

 * **Bibliometrics ****-** Bibliometrics is the branch of library and information science concerned with the application of mathematical and statistical analysis to bibliography.
 Bibliometrics involves the statistical analysis of books, articles, or other publications.

-* **H-index -** a personal metric that relates the number of citations to the number of published papers for an academic. ([Wikipedia](http://en.wikipedia.org/wiki/H-index))
+* **H-index -** A personal metric that relates the number of citations to the number of published papers for an academic.
+It measures the number of papers (n) that have been cited n times; [Source](http://en.wikipedia.org/wiki/H-index).

-* **Impact factor -** a numerical measure that indicates the average number of citations to articles published over the previous two years in a journal, and frequently used as a proxy for a journal&#39;s relative importance.
+* **Impact factor -** A numerical measure that indicates the average number of citations to articles published over the previous two years in a journal, and frequently used as a proxy for a journal's relative importance.
+It is frequently mis-used to evaluate articles and individuals.

-* **Journal level metrics -** metrics that apply to all papers published within a journal.
-A common example is Thomson Reuters&#39; journal impact factor.
+* **Journal-level metrics -** Metrics that apply to all papers published within a journal.
+A common example is the journal Impact Factor.

 * **Leiden Manifesto -**

 * **Metrics -**

-* **San Francisco Decleation on Research Assessment (DORA) -**
+* **San Francisco Declaration on Research Assessment (DORA) -**

+* **Scientometrics -**

 * **Source-Normalised Impact Per-Paper (SNIP) -**

+## Organisations

+### Funders And Policy-Related

+- ** Research Councils UK (RCUK) ****-** The primary government research funding body in the UK. ([Open Access policy](http://www.rcuk.ac.uk/research/openaccess/))

+- ** Jisc -** A UK educational charity, independent but primarily funded by HEFCE.
+Provides expertise to universities, colleges and cultural institutions on the use of technology to support research, including publication models, repositories, licensing, and infrastructure. ([Source](http://www.jisc.ac.uk/))

+- ** National Institute of Health (NIH) -** The national medical research agency in the USA.
+(Public[Access policy](http://publicaccess.nih.gov/))

+- ** National Science Foundation (NSF) -** an independent federal agency in the USA for the funding of research.
+(Public[Access policy](https://www.nsf.gov/about/budget/fy2014/pdf/45_fy2014.pdf))

+- ** Wellcome Trust -** A life sciences charity and funding body in the UK ([Open Access policy](http://www.wellcome.ac.uk/About-us/Policy/Policy-and-position-statements/WTD002766.htm))

+- ** Research Excellence Framework (REF) ****-** An initiative to assess the quality of research undertaken in UK higher education institutions.
+Coordinated by HEFCE.

+- ** Gates Foundation -** A funding body co-ordinated by Melinda and Bill Gates. ([Open Access policy](http://www.gatesfoundation.org/How-We-Work/General-Information/Open-Access-Policy))

+- ** Max Planck Society -** a German research organisation with 82 Institutes worldwide. ([Open Access policy](http://openaccess.mpg.de/2365/en))

+### Advocacy organisations

+- ** Open Access Scholarly Publishers Association (OASPA) -** represents the interests of open access journal and book publishers in all scientific, technical, and scholarly disciplines. ([Source](http://oaspa.org/))

+- ** Scholarly Publishing and Academic Resources Coalition (SPARC) -** an international alliance of academic and research libraries working to create a more open system of scholarly communication. ([Source](http://www.sparc.arl.org/))

+### Service providers

+- ** CrossRef -** an association of scholarly publishers that develops shared infrastructure to support more effective scholarly communication. ([Source](http://www.crossref.org/))
+- ** Public Knowledge Project (PKP) ****-** a multi-university initiative developing free, open source software and conducting research to improve the quality and reach of scholarly publishing. ([Source](https://pkp.sfu.ca/))
+- GetTheResearch
+- Digital science
+- Clarivate Analytics
+- Elsevier
+-

-## Selected tools, platforms, and services
+## Tools and platforms

+### Formats, identifiers and standards

+* ** Comma-Separated Values, or Character-Separated Values (CSV)** - a plain-text (non-binary) format for tabular data.
+* ** Digital Object Identifier (DOI) ****-** a unique text string that is used to identify digital objects such as journal articles or open source software releases. ([Source](http://www.doi.org/))
+* ** Extensible Markup Language (XML)** - A language that defines a set of rules for encoding documents in a format that is readable by both machines and humans. ([Wikipedia](http://en.wikipedia.org/wiki/Altmetrics))
+* ** Hypertext Markup Language (HTML) -** the set of markup symbols or codes inserted in a file intended for display on a browser page. ([Wikipedia](http://en.wikipedia.org/wiki/HTML))
+* ** Journal Article Tag Suite (JATS) -** a common XML format in which publishers and archives can exchange journal content. ([Source](http://www.niso.org/apps/group_public/download.php/10591/z39.96-2012.pdf))
+* ** LaTeX ****-** a markup language for typesetting documents, particularly common in mathematics and the sciences.
+Many academic journals accept submissions in LaTeX. ([Source](http://www.latex-project.org))
+* ** Machine Readable Cataloguing (MARC) -** a set of digital formats for the description of items catalogued by libraries. ([Wikipedia](http://en.wikipedia.org/wiki/MARC_standards))
+* ** Markdown** - a syntax for adding formatting to documents allowing correctly formatted articles to be written in plain text. ([Wikipedia](http://en.wikipedia.org/wiki/Markdown))
+* ** Uniform Resource Identifier (URI) -** a string of characters used to identify a name of a resource to enable its digital and networked representation and interaction. ([Wikipedia](http://en.wikipedia.org/wiki/Uniform_resource_identifier))
+* ** Scalable Vector Graphics (SVG) -** a format for images that is open rather than tied to particular software, resolution-independent (unlike GIF, PNG and JPG), and structured so that with appropriate software it is relatively easy, for example, to translate labels into different languages.
+* ** ResearcherID -** assigns a unique identifier for researchers to manager publication ists, track citations, and avoid author mis-identification. ([Source](http://www.researcherid.com/Home.action?returnCode=ROUTER.Unauthorized&amp;SrcApp=CR&amp;Init=Yes))
+* ** ORCID -** a persistent digital identifier that distinguishes individual researchers.
+Also supports integration in research workflows. ([Source](http://orcid.org/))

 * ** AnnotatorJS / Hypothes.is** - A framework and application for annotating resources online according to an [emerging W3C standard for web annotations](http://www.w3.org/annotation/).
 Focus is on scholarly applications. ([Source Annotator](http://annotatorjs.org/) / [Source Hypothes.is](http://hypothes.is/))
 * ** Bitbucket** - Free source code hosting site. ([Source](https://bitbucket.org/))
-* ** Comma-Separated Values, or Character-Separated Values (CSV)** - a plain-text (non-binary) format for tabular data.
-* ** Content mining -** large-scaleextraction of information from content (e.g., photographs, videos, audio, metadata), usually involving thousands of items.(The [ContentMine](http://contentmine.org/))
-* ** Data mining -** an analytic process designed to explore data in search of consistent patterns and/or systematic relationships between variables, and then to transform this information into content for future use. ([Wikipedia](http://en.wikipedia.org/wiki/Data_mining))
-* ** Digital Object Identifier (DOI) ****-** a unique text string that is used to identify digital objects such as journal articles or open source software releases. ([Source](http://www.doi.org/))
 * ** Dissem.in - an online tool that detects papers behind paywalls and invites their authors to upload them in one click to an open repository (**[**Source**](https://dissem.in/)**)**
 * ** DSpace **** -** a software for digital open repositories launched by The Massachusetts Institute of Technology (MIT) in 2002. ([Source](http://www.dspace.org/))
 * ** Etherpad** - An online, open source collaborative writing/editing tool operating in real time. ([Source](http://etherpad.org/))
 * ** Eprints -** a software for open digital repositories to self-archiving launched by Southampton University in 2000. ([Source](http://www.eprints.org/))
-* ** Extensible Markup Language (XML)** - A language that defines a set of rules for encoding documents in a format that is readable by both machines and humans. ([Wikipedia](http://en.wikipedia.org/wiki/Altmetrics))
 * ** Flexible Extensible Digital Object and Repository Architecture (FEDORA) **** -** a software for digital repositories launched by The Cornell and Virginia Universities in 2003. ([Source](http://fedorarepository.org/))
 * ** Git -** an open-source, distributed revision control system. ([Source](http://git-scm.com/))
 * ** GitHub -** a web-based service that provides a source code repository that works exclusively with the Git command-line tool. ([Source](https://github.com/))
-* ** Hypertext Markup Language (HTML) -** the set of markup symbols or codes inserted in a file intended for display on a browser page. ([Wikipedia](http://en.wikipedia.org/wiki/HTML))
 * ** IPython notebook -** a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document. ([Source](http://ipython.org/notebook.html))
-* ** Journal Article Tag Suite (JATS) -** a common XML format in which publishers and archives can exchange journal content. ([Source](http://www.niso.org/apps/group_public/download.php/10591/z39.96-2012.pdf))
-* ** LaTeX ****-** a markup language for typesetting documents, particularly common in mathematics and the sciences.
-Many academic journals accept submissions in LaTeX. ([Source](http://www.latex-project.org))
 * ** Machine readable -** data or metadata in a format that can be understood by a computer.
-* ** Machine Readable Cataloguing (MARC) -** a set of digital formats for the description of items catalogued by libraries. ([Wikipedia](http://en.wikipedia.org/wiki/MARC_standards))
-* ** Markdown** - a syntax for adding formatting to documents allowing correctly formatted articles to be written in plain text. ([Wikipedia](http://en.wikipedia.org/wiki/Markdown))
 * ** OAI Media Importer Bot -** A computer program, run by [Daniel Mietchen](https://twitter.com/evomri), that takes figures and video clips from Open Access articles in PubMed, and copies them to [Wikimedia Commons](http://commons.wikimedia.org/wiki/Main_Page) with full attribution of the original paper.
 This facilitates the reuse of those files in educational materials or Wikipedia articles.
 * ** Open Access Button -** Tracks global encounters with paywalls, and helps provide access to papers through a &#39;wishlist&#39;. ([Source](https://www.openaccessbutton.org/))
 * ** Open Archives Initiative ****-** Supplies a common framework to web communities that allows them to gain access to content in a standard manner by means of metadata harvesting. ([Source](http://openarchives.org/OAI))